-Projections of benefits for financial reporting purposes are based on the substantive plan (the plan as understood by the employers and plan members) and include the types of benefits provided at the time of each valuation The total pension liability was determined by an actuarial valuation as of December 31, 2017, using the following actuarial assumptions and methods applied to all prior periods included in the measurement:
+Projections of benefits for financial reporting purposes are based on the substantive plan (the plan as understood by the employers and plan members) and include the types of benefits provided at the time of each valuation.
+The total pension liability was determined by an actuarial valuation as of December 31, 2018, using the following actuarial assumptions and methods applied to all prior periods included in the measurement:

-Traditional Plan Combined Plan Wage Inflation 3.25 percent 3.25 percent Future Salary Increases, including inflation 3.25 to 10.75 percent including wage 3.25 to 8.25 percent including wage inflation inflation COLA or Ad Hoc COLA Pre-1/7/13 Retirees: 3 percent, simple Pre-1/7/13 Retirees: 3 percent, simple Post-1/7/13 Retirees: 3 percent simple Post-1/7/13 Retirees: 3 percent simple through 2018, then 2.15 percent simple through 2018, then 2.15 percent simple Investment Rate of Return 7.5 percent 7.5 percent Actuarial Cost Method Individual Entry Age Individual Entry Age
+Traditional Plan Combined Plan Wage Inflation 3.25 percent 3.25 percent Future Salary Increases, 3.25 to 10.75 percent including wage 3.25 to 8.25 percent including wage Including Inflation inflation inflation COLA or Ad Hoc COLA Pre-1/7/13 Retirees: 3 percent, simple Pre-1/7/13 Retirees: 3 percent, simple Post-1/7/13 Retirees: 3 percent simple Post-1/7/13 Retirees: 3 percent simple through 2018, then 2.15 percent simple through 2018, then 2.15 percent simple Investment Rate of Return 7.2 percent 7.2 percent Actuarial Cost Method Individual Entry Age Individual Entry Age

 Pre-retirement mortality rates are based on the RP-2014 Employees mortality table for males and females, adjusted for mortality improvement back to the observation period base year of 2006.
 The base year for males and females was then established to be 2015 and 2010, respectively.
 Post-retirement mortality rates are based on the RP-2014 Healthy Annuitant mortality table for males and females, adjusted for mortality improvement back to the observation period base year of 2006.
-The base year for males and females and females and females was then established to be 2015 and 2010, respectively.
+The base year for males and females and females was then established to be 2015 and 2010, respectively.
 Post-retirement mortality rates for disabled retirees are based on the RP-2014 Disabled mortality table for males and females, adjusted for mortality improvement back to the observation period base year of 2006.
+The base year for disabled retirees are based on the RP-2014 Disabled mortality table for males and females, adjusted for mortality improvement back to the observation period base year of 2006.
 The base year for males and females was then established to be 2015 and 2010, respectively.
 Post-retirement mortality rates for disabled retirees are based on the RP-2014 Disabled mortality table for males and females, adjusted for mortality improvement back to the observation period base year of 2006.
 The base year for males and females was then established to be 2015 and 2010, respectively.
-Mortality rates for a particular calendar year are determined by applying the MP-2015 mortality improvement scale to all of the above described tables
+Mortality rates for a particular calendar year are determined by applying the MP-2015 mortality improvement scale to all of the above described tables.

+Discount Rate

-Discount Rate The discount rate used to measure the total pension liability was 7.5 percent.
+The discount rate used to measure the total pension asset/liability was 7.2%.
 The projection of cash flows used to determine the discount rate assumed that contributions from plan members and those of the contributing employers are made at the statutorily required rates.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefits payments of current plan members.
-Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension (asset)/liability.
+Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension asset/liability.